 1. Amber Fort

 This fort is easily the most impressive of all architectural structures we visited while in Jaipur.
 A huge lake is located at the foot of the fort before a winding path leads visitors up towards the main courtyard.
 Goats and dogs run wild throughout the fort while thousands of pigeons flock to the perimeters where they are fed daily by locals.
-Amber Fort or Amer Fort as it was referred to by our tuk-tuk drivers have some impressive rooms and details.
+Amber Fort or Amer Fort as it was referred to by our tuk-tuk drivers, has some impressive rooms and details.
 Arches and fine hand-made drawings and designs are spread throughout the fort.
 If you are on a budget, seeing the fort alone will be more than enough and it is free!
 Although if you have a little extra cash to splash the Amber Palace will set you back 500rp ($8).
 This is definitely one of the best places to visit in Jaipur in one day and if you only have one day I highly suggest getting to Amber Fort.
-It should be your number one spot on the bucketlist.
+It should be your number one spot on the bucket list.

 2. Sunset at Nahargarh Fort

 Nahar means tiger.
 Garh means fort.
 In English, this spectacular fortress translates to the Tiger Fort.
 Up in the hills of Jaipur, the Nahargarh Fort walls wind along the ridges of the mountains.
 Standing on the fort walls you will overlook neighborhoods brimming with intense action.
 If you arrive before sunset you can wander through the gallery or the wax museum.
 I arrived just before sunset and both were closed.
 The driver took us straight through to the restaurant.
 We paid 200rp ($3), which included entry and a free chai tea and a bottle of water.
 We headed down along the perimeter of the fort, scaling the wall for a good vantage point.
 As the sun set, we found ourselves overlooking a neighborhood, which bordered a huge sand dune.
 The homes on the edge of the sand dunes were almost submerged in sand.
 Hundreds of children played cricket and games on the dunes as we watched the last light of the day fade beneath the horizon.